Rational Proofs with Multiple Provers: Abstract

 \section{Abstract}

-Interactive proofs model a world where a verifier delegates computation to an untrustworthy prover, verifying the prover's claims before accepting them.
-These proofs have applications to delegation of computation, probabilistically checkable proofs, crowdsourcing, and more.

-In some of these applications, the verifier may pay the prover based on the quality of his work.
-Rational proofs, introduced by Azar and Micali (2012), are an interactive proof model in which the prover is {\em rational} rather than untrustworthy---he may lie, but only to increase his payment.
-This allows the verifier to leverage the greed of the prover to obtain better protocols: while rational proofs are no more powerful than interactive proofs, the protocols are simpler and more efficient.
-Azar and Micali posed as an open problem whether multiple provers are more powerful than one for rational proofs.
+Interactive proofs (IP) model a world where a verifier delegates computation to an untrustworthy prover, verifying the prover's claims before accepting them.
+IP protocols have applications in areas such as verifiable computation outsourcing, computation delegation, cloud computing, etc. In these applications, the verifier may pay the prover based on the quality of his work.
+Rational interactive proofs (RIP), introduced by Azar and Micali (2012), are an interactive-proof system with payments, in which the prover is {\em rational} rather than untrustworthy---he may lie, but only to increase his payment.
+Rational proofs leverage the prover's rationality to obtain simple and efficient protocols.
+Azar and Micali show that RIP=IP(=PSPACE), i.e., the set of provable languages stay the same with a single rational prover (compared to classic IP).
+They leave the question of whether multiple provers are more powerful than a single prover for rational and classical proofs as an open problem.

-We provide a model that extends rational proofs to allow multiple provers.
-In this model, a verifier can cross-check the answers received by asking several provers.
-The verifier can pay the provers according to the quality of their work, incentivizing them to provide correct information.
+In this paper we introduce multi-prover rational interactive proofs (MRIP).
+Here, a verifier cross-checks the provers' answers with each other and pays them according to the messages exchanged.
+The provers are {\em cooperative} and maximize their {total} expected payment if and only if the verifier learns the correct answer to the problem.
+We further refine the model of MRIP to incorporate {\em utility gaps}, which is the loss in payment suffered by provers who mislead the verifier to the wrong answer.

-We analyze rational proofs with multiple provers from a complexity-theoretic point of view.
-We fully characterize this model by giving tight upper and lower bounds on its power.
-On the way, we resolve Azar and Micali's open problem in the affirmative, showing that multiple rational provers are strictly more powerful than one (under standard complexity-theoretic assumptions).
-We further show that the full power of rational proofs with multiple provers can be achieved using only two provers and five rounds of interaction.
-Finally, we consider more demanding models where the verifier wants the provers' payment to decrease significantly when they are lying, and fully characterize the power of the model when the payment gap must be noticeable (i.e., at least $1/p$ where $p$ is a polynomial).
+We define the class of MRIP protocols with constant, noticeable and negligible utility gaps---the payment loss due to a wrong answer is $O(1)$, $1/n^{O(1)}$ and $1/2^{n^{O(1)}}$ respectively, where $n$ is the length of the input.
+We give tight characterization for all three MRIP classes.
+On the way, we resolve Azar and Micali's open problem---under standard complexity-theoretic assumptions, MRIP is not only more powerful than RIP, but also more powerful than MIP (classic multi-prover IP); and this is true even the utility gap is required to be constant.
+We further show that the full power of each MRIP class can be achieved using only two provers and three rounds of communication.